Emergency Messenger

 • Click the Copy from Message Body option to send the same message as a text message (limited to 140 characters).

-• If not sending the same message, enter the text of the Text Message area.
+• If not sending the same message, enter the text in the Text Message area.

 Emergency text messages are only delivered to a recipient as a final attempt at contact.
 They are ONLY sent when all initial emergency phone calls and the scheduled number of redials have been attempted for the number without receipt confirmation from the recipient.
 Should the recipient confirm receipt of the message (by pressing "0" after listening), all text messages scheduled for delivery to that recipient's phone numbers are canceled.
 Additional phone calls and/or redials are also canceled.

 8. Click the Save button to the right of the Template field.
-A pop-up window displays asking for the name of the template.
+A pop-up window will appear asking for the template's name.

 9. Enter the template name and click OK.
 The template is saved and available for selection within the Template field.